-You can!
-But given that there are three parties in each marketplace transaction - the customer, platform, and seller - the movement of money is inherently more complex and can pose a higher risk.
+Stripe Atlas can be used for marketplaces and platforms, but given that there are three parties in each marketplace transaction (the customer, the platform, and the seller) the movement of money is inherently more complex and can pose a higher risk.

 Handling the movement of money for your own marketplace raises a number of challenges, given that there are three parties in each transaction - the customer, marketplace, and seller.
 Payments regulation in the U.S. is complex, and even more complex when one also considers the rules imposed by the credit card networks, such as Visa and MasterCard.

 By ‘handling the movement of money’, we mean your customers pay you as the marketplace, you take control of the money in your own bank account, and you later pay your sellers - usually retaining a cut for yourself.
 This involves pretty complex accounting and tracking of who is owed what, and when.
 It’s often quite the divergence from a marketplace’s core offering.